jruizgit/rules/docs/reference.md

 `durable_rules` lets you organize the ruleset flow such that its context is always in exactly one of a number of possible states with well-defined conditional transitions between these states.
 Actions depend on the state of the context and a triggering event.

 Statechart rules:
-* A statechart can have on or more state.
+* A statechart can have one or more states.
 * A statechart requires an initial state.
-* An initial state is defined as a vertice without incoming edges.
+* An initial state is defined as a vertex without incoming edges.
 * A state can have zero or more triggers.
 * A state can have zero or more states (see [nested states](reference.md#nested-states)).
 * A trigger has a destination state.